json-blueprint/json-blueprint.github.io/_docs/03-arrays.md

 last_modified_at: 2017-04-30T13:36:43+01:00
 ---

-This section is a reference for patterns of scalar JSON values: boolean, string, number and null
+In this section, we'll look at patterns for JSON arrays.

 {% include toc %}